jelastic-jps/git-push-deploy/README.md

 Click **Install** and wait for Jelastic to configure CI/CD pipeline for your project.
 Once your application is deployed, all the further changes, committed to a source repository, will be automatically delivered to your environment inside Jelastic Cloud.

-For more information on Git-Push-Deploy package use, refer to the corresponding [article](http://blog.jelastic.com/2017/04/20/git-push-deploy-to-containers/).
+For more information on the package refer to the article [Git Push Deploy to Containers](https://jelastic.com/blog/git-push-deploy-to-containers/).